 |Date of Birth||29 September 1571|

 |Associated Movements, Themes, and Styles||Baroque art, Renaissance, mythology, chiaroscuro painting, and still-life|

 Caravaggio was a revolutionary artist of his time, and lived a more conflicted lifestyle, being involved in numerous crimes.
 He started his artistic training in Mannerism in Rome, but he eventually moved away from this style and adopted a more naturalistic approach.
 He became a popular artist due to his innovative style of painting and use of subject matter.

 Caravaggio painted from the world around him and would often incorporate everyday imagery with the sacred figures.
 In a way, he bridged a gap between the normalcy of life with the sacred.
 He made saints human, and some sources refer to the concept of “spiritual populism”, in which he made sacred, religious art available to the ordinary man on the street.

 Many of the great examples of Caravaggio paintings include The Calling of Saint Matthew (1600), The Martyrdom of Saint Matthew (1600), Crucifixion of Saint Peter (1601), Death of the Virgin (1606), and the Flagellation of Christ (1607), among many others.
-You may notice Caravaggio’s radical realism in his painting, Death of the Virgin (1606), which was criticized for its portrayal of Mother Mary.
-The dead virgin in this painting is Mother Mary, but the artist depicted her lifeless body as just another woman – one might think that it is just another woman who died.
+You may notice Caravaggio’s radical Realism in his painting, Death of the Virgin (1606), which was criticized for its portrayal of Mary.
+The dead virgin in this painting was Mary, but the artist depicted her lifeless body as just another woman, which leads viewers to believe that the woman was a commoner.

 Morte della Vergine (‘Death of a Virgin’, 1606) by Caravaggio; Caravaggio, Public domain, via Wikimedia Commons